VetGen - The leader in veterinary genetic disease research and genetic disease detection services for purebred animals

 Any animal with at least one KB allele will be self-colored.

-Any animal with at least one kbr allele, and no KB alleles will be brindled on agouti background (see A locus).
+Any animal with at least one kbr allele, and no KB allele will be brindled on agouti background (see A locus).

 Any animal with two ky alleles will show agouti patterns (see A locus).

-The mutations responsible for these alleles were identified and described primarily by Sophie Candille in the lab of Dr. Greg Barsh at Stanford University.
+The mutations responsible for these alleles were identified and described primarily by Sophie Candille in the laboratory of Dr. Greg Barsh at Stanford University.

 Vetgen can presently test for these two alleles.
 In some breeds, where no brindle is present, this represents a complete analysis of the locus.
 An example would be the Pug.
 In breeds where the breed standard disqualifies all but self-colored dogs, testing for these two alleles is once again all that is needed.
 Any animal with two KB alleles cannot produce anything except self-colored offspring.
 A prime example here is the Labrador retriever.
 In breeds where many variations are allowed, these tests can help predict the probability of potential litters to include fawn, sable, tawny, tan point, tricolor or recessive black puppies.